sgoldenlab/simba/docs/FAQ.md

 * Install SimBA using pip and the `--no-dependencies` argument:
   - Type `pip install simba-uw-tf --no-dependencies`, `pip install simba-uw-no-tf--no-dependencies` or `pip install simba-uw-tf-dev --no-dependencies`, depending [on which version of SimBA you want to run](https://github.com/sgoldenlab/simba/blob/master/docs/installation.md#installing-simba-option-1-recommended).

+## 10. When run my [classifier on new videos](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-3-run-the-classifier-on-new-data), or trying to to [validate my classifier on a single video](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#optional-step-before-running-machine-model-on-new-data) my predictions seem to be generated, but then I get either an IndexError: `Index 1 is out of bounds for axis 1 of size 1`, or an error msg telling me that my classifier hasn't been generated properly:

+This means there is something odd going on with this classifier, and the classifier most likely was not been created properly.
+Your classifier is expected to return **two** values: the probability for absence of behaviour, and probability for presence of the behaviour.
+In this case it only returns one value.

+This could happen if you did not provide the classifier with examples for both the presence of the behavior and absence of the behavior during the [behavioral annotation step](https://github.com/sgoldenlab/simba/blob/master/docs/labelling_aggression_tutorial.md).
+It could also happen if you only [imported annotations](https://github.com/sgoldenlab/simba/blob/master/docs/third_party_annot.md) for the presence *or* absence of the behavior, not both.
+This means SimBA can't generate probability scores for the presence/absence of the behavior, as you have not provided it with examples of both behavioral states.